ChihFengLin/StockIndexPredictionModel/README.md

 ## Training Gaussian Kernel Ridge Regression Model
 *To execute this step, you need launch Matlab program and run main.m.
 It will generate the final prediction.csv file.*

 For this problem, I choose kernelized ridge regression method with gaussian kernel which can effectively deal with non-linear dataset to achieve higher prediction accuracy.
-Among this model, there are two hyper-perameters: **gamma** and **lambda**.
+Among this model, there are two hyper-parameters: **gamma** and **lambda**.
 Gamma is the parameter for gaussian kernel and lambda is regularization parameter.
 In the main program, I implement n-fold cross-validation to tune the best combination of these two parameters and use RMSE to evaluate model performance.

     RMSE = sqrt(mean((predictedValue - trueValue).^2))